 There are over 30 AP courses offered in high schools in the arts, English, history, math, sciences and world languages.
 AP is a trademark of College Board, the same folks who bring us the SAT and PSAT exams.
 Each year in May, there are 30+ AP exams scheduled at schools over a two-week period.
 Click here for the 2019 AP exam schedule.

 The AP exams are usually two to three hours long with multiple-choice questions and free response (typically essay) questions.
 The scoring scale is from 1 to 5, with 5 as the top score.
 Some colleges allow students to get credit for a college course if they score 4 or 5 on an AP exam.
 In more cases, colleges use AP scores as guidelines for placement, waiving prerequisites and allowing students to start advanced courses sooner.

 At Dogwood, we help AP and IB students with one-on-one tutoring throughout the school year to stay on top of the challenging curriculums.
 Our expert tutors also help students prepare for each May exam by prioritizing and reviewing the topics covered.
 And we teach key test-taking strategies to approach the AP/IB exams more methodically.
 Using practice tests and other materials, we provide valuable review and practice exercises to prepare students for test day.

-Click here for the 2018 AP exam schedule and IB exam schedule.
+Click here for the 2020 AP exam schedule.
 Call Dogwood today at 678-735-7555 to help your student get ready for the AP and IB exams in May.
 Customized tutoring in our professional learning center, seven days a week by appointment.